Bisabolol proves to be a highly contributing factor in the full spectrum of terpenes and cannabinoids that amplify the remedial effects of cannabis.

 The terpene aroma emitted is delicately floral, with hints of spicy and sweet.
 It is commensurable to chamomile, as chamomile also contains high amounts of Bisabolol.
 It’s very soothing and relaxing for the senses.

-Bisabolol has been extremely popular in the cosmetics industry because it has long been perceived to have skin healing effects.
+Bisabolol has been extremely popular in the cosmetics industry due to skin healing effects.

-The terpenoid has also shown to have antimicrobial, anti-inflammatory, and anti-irritant properties.
+The terpenoid has been studied for antimicrobial, anti-inflammatory, and anti-irritant properties.

-According to science, Bisabolol contributes to the soothing effects of cannabis and often plays a major role in various cannabis-infused topicals.
-The anti-inflammatory and anti-microbial properties of bisabolol can conceivably treat various skin conditions.
+According to science, Bisabolol contributes to the soothing effects of cannabis and often plays a significant role in various cannabis-infused topicals.
+The anti-inflammatory and anti-microbial properties of bisabolol can conceivably treat multiple skin conditions.

-A 2014 study checked for Bisabolol’s cytokine inhibiting activity to potentially treat skin inflammation.
+A 2014 study demonstrates Bisabolol’s cytokine inhibiting activity to treat skin inflammation.
 A September 2015 study examines the potential of bisabolol as a topical treatment for chronic venous leg ulcers.